zellat451/pyjump/README.md

 ```

 3. This is the way the application will decide on which list the files will be uploaded to.
-More specifically, this is a list of keywords that the application will look for in the folder names.
+More specifically, this is a list of (case-insensitive) keywords that the application will look for in the folder names.
 All files in the folder will be uploaded to the list `Stories` instead of `Jumps`.
 Do **not** use these keywords in the names of your `mainDrives`.
 ```json